-About Botox Botox is a medicine made from a toxin produced by bacteria, called botulinum toxin.
-There are two side effects associated with injecting Botox into the bladder.
-The first is an increase in post-voiding residue, or the amount of urine left in the bladder after urination.
+Botox is a medicine made from a toxin produced by bacteria, called botulinum toxin.
+It is used to treat a variety of medical conditions, including bladder problems.
+When injected into the bladder, it can help reduce symptoms of an overactive bladder, such as urinary incontinence and urgency.
+The main side effect associated with injecting Botox into the bladder is an increase in post-voiding residue, or the amount of urine left in the bladder after urination.

 In most cases, this does not cause any symptoms and does not need treatment.
 However, in some patients (about 6% in clinical trials) it may be a problem and may require temporary use of a catheter to help empty the bladder.
 Other side effects include bleeding in the urine or a urinary tract infection.
 The good news is that most people get relief from symptoms quickly, in just a few days.

 The results of treatment last about six months, and you may receive additional injections.
 Early case studies indicate that Botox can improve all symptoms of an overactive bladder.
 Overall, a person can expect a 60 percent reduction in leakage rate, a 50 percent reduction in urgency, and a 70 percent improvement or success rate.In terms of identifying patients who are good candidates for Botox injections, it is suitable for older adults.
 Depending on the specific patient, between 100 and 300 units of botulinum toxin is reconstituted in 20 cc of sterile saline and injected into the detrusor muscle just below the level of the bladder mucosa.